artainmo/DevOps/cloud/README.md

 A Distributed Denial-of-Service (DDoS) attack on our infrastructure is done by saturating/overwhelming our application server with requests.
 Those high volume requests occur via bots run on servers.<br>
 AWS Shield Standard protects against DDoS attacks, is activated for every AWS customer and is free.<br>
 Alternatively, AWS Shield Advanced offers premium DDoS protection is optional and costs $3000/month.
 With Shield Advanced AWS reimburses costs that incurred during a DDoS attack.<br>
 The AWS web application firewall (WAF) can also help protect against common web exploits by filtering HHTP/HTTPS requests based on rules.
 HTTP/HTTPS requests are part of the Application layer, which is layer 7.
-WAF can be deployed on Application Load Balancer, API Gateway and CloudFront.<br>
+WAF can be deployed on Application Load Balancer, API Gateway and CloudFront.
+It can also be used to block specific geographies.<br>
 CloudFront and Route 53 provide availability protection by using the global edge network.<br>
 When under attack you must be ready to scale and can use AWS Auto Scaling for that.